bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               updates the lists of existing and allowed plans and devices if necessary.
 Changes in the lists will be indicated by changed list UIDs.
 Use *'task_result'* API to check if the script was loaded correctly.
-Note, that if the task fails, the script is still executed to the point where the exception is raised, changing the environment.
+Note, that if the task fails, the script is still executed to the point where the exception is raised and the respective changes to the environment are applied.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **script**: *str*
                   The string that contains the Python script.
 The rules for the script are the same